teehee08/Crop-Recommender-System/README.md

     1. Accuracy
     2. f1 score
     3. Cross validation
+6. Feature Importance analysis of our chosen model
-6. Create a crop recommendation system
+7. Create a crop recommendation system

 ### 6.3 Anomaly detection & Data Cleaning
 As Previously Detected, there is no anomaly in each class of label (crop).
 There is also no missing values.